SUNY Downstate Health Sciences University

 Office of Graduate Medical Education

 The State University of New York Health Science Center at Brooklyn also known as SUNY Downstate Medical Center is one of four such health science campuses within the 64-unit State University of New York system.
-Located on an urban campus in the East Flatbush section of Brooklyn, the SUNY Downstate Health Science Center includes the College of Medicine, a School of Graduate Studies, College of Nursing, College of Health Related Professions, a major medical research library center, a new School of Public Health, two biotechnology incubator centers and the University Hospital of Brooklyn.
+Located on an urban campus in the East Flatbush section of Brooklyn, the SUNY Downstate Health Science Center includes the College of Medicine, a School of Graduate Studies, College of Nursing, School of Health Professions, a major medical research library center, a new School of Public Health, two biotechnology incubator centers and the University Hospital of Brooklyn.

 The SUNY Downstate's history spans over 150 years, during which time it has undergone several name changes.
 In 1856 two physicians established a dispensary in downtown Brooklyn to provide care for poor immigrants.
 The Long Island College Hospital (LICH) grew out of this dispensary.
 In 1858 the state granted the hospital's request for a charter to launch a medical school.
 The school, which opened its doors two years later, revolutionized medical education in the United States.
 LICH became the first institution in the United States to bring the teaching of medicine to the hospital bedside so that physicians were no longer trained exclusively in university classrooms and lecture halls.
 It was truly a college hospital.